We need vitamin D to help the body absorb calcium and phosphate from our diet. These minerals are important for healthy bones, teeth and muscles.

 You can get vitamin supplements containing vitamin D free of charge if you are pregnant or breastfeeding, or have a child under four years of age and qualify for the Healthy Start scheme.

 You can also buy single vitamin supplements or vitamin drops containing vitamin D for babies and young children at most pharmacies and larger supermarkets.

-Speak to your pharmacist, GP or health visitor if you are unsure whether you have vitamin D deficiency or don't know what supplements to take.
+Speak to your pharmacist, GP or health visitor if you are unsure whether you need to take a vitamin D supplement or don't know what supplements to take.

 Can you have too much vitamin D?

-People who take supplements are advised not to take more than 25 micrograms (µg) of vitamin D a day, as intakes from supplements above this amount could be harmful, according to the UK Expert Group on Vitamins and Minerals.
+People who take supplements are advised not to take more than 100mcg of vitamin D a day, as it could be harmful (100 micrograms is equal to 0.1 milligrams).
+This applies to adults, including pregnant and breastfeeding women and the elderly, and children aged 11-17 years.

-The amount of vitamin D contained in supplements is sometimes expressed in international units (IU), where 40 IU is equal to 1µg of vitamin D.
+The amount of vitamin D contained in supplements is sometimes expressed in international units (IU) where 40 IU is equal to one microgram (1µg) of vitamin D.